 The U.S. Government and banking institutions do not accept or recognize P.O. boxes as physical addresses.

 Note: Every city/municipality/state has different laws governing residential addresses being used.
-For instance, In Harris County (Houston, Texas) you are required to reside in the county more than 6 months out of a calendar year for it to be considered your primary address and able to be used to register a vehicle or transfer a title into your name.
-Be sure to research your local laws to ensure you are in compliance.
+For instance, In Harris County (Houston, Texas) you are required to reside in the county more than 6 months out of a calendar year for it to be considered your primary address.
+When we went to transfer our motorhome title, they asked us for an address that we reside at in the county for at least 6 months and 1 day per year.

 - Family or trusted friends – If you don’t have a house/apartment and/or trying to save the money you would normally spend on rent, you can always talk with a family member or trusted friend to see if they will allow you to be a resident at their physical address to receive your mail.
 It’s completely legal and common for family members to live together at all ages throughout life.

 - The United Parcel Service (UPS) offers physical address mailboxes for a monthly/yearly rate.
 This might work out for you, but be sure not to ever miss a payment.
 You don’t want to lose your address to someone else.
 (Be sure to research your local laws to ensure you are in compliance.) – Note: Contact your neighborhood location to discuss the steps to opening a mailbox.
 You will need to provide two valid forms of identification, one must have a photo: driver’s license or state non-driver’s ID card; armed forces, government, university, or recognized corporate ID card; passport, alien registration card or certificate of naturalization; current lease, mortgage or Deed of Trust; voter or vehicle registration card; or a home or vehicle insurance policy.
 We opened a UPS account in Houston, Harris county using our San Antonio, Bexar County Identification.
 This indicates that your ID and previous/current address does not need to be in the county you get the physical address mailbox in.